 Most dealerships are posting on social media and wondering why the lot isn’t busier.
 The problem isn’t the platform.
-It’s the strategy.
-Here’s what actually moves metal.
+It’s the strategy, the targeting, and the follow-up system that either closes leads or lets them go cold.

-The Buyer Walked In Already Knowing the Invoice Price
+The Buyer Already Knows the Invoice Price Before They Walk In

 Car shoppers don’t show up cold anymore.
-Over 90% of buyers use social media during their research, which means your Instagram page, your Facebook ads, and your TikTok content are getting evaluated before your sales team ever says hello.
-If your digital presence is weak, you’re losing deals to the store down the street that figured this out six months ago.
+Over 90% of buyers use social media during their research, which means your Facebook ads, your Instagram Reels, and your TikTok content get evaluated before your sales team ever says hello.
+Weak digital presence doesn’t just hurt your brand.
+It hands deals to the store down the street that figured this out six months ago.

-Traditional advertising still has a seat at the table, but it can’t carry the load by itself.
+Traditional advertising still earns a spot in the mix, but it can’t do the heavy lifting alone.
 Print and broadcast can’t target a 34-year-old in your zip code who just searched “best family SUV under $40,000.”
 Social media can.
-That’s not a small difference.
+That’s not a small advantage.
 That’s the whole game.

 Instagram: Let the Vehicle Do the Talking